Email Analytics: 3 Metrics That Move Revenue

 At each two-week review, look at three numbers only:

-- Unsubscribe rate as a guard rail — not a primary metric
+3. Unsubscribe rate as a guard rail, not a primary optimization metric

 If revenue per email is up: document the change, mark it resolved, move to the next lowest campaign type.

 If revenue per email is flat: check send volume first.
 Under 500 sends per variant is not enough data.
-Wait one more cycle before drawing any conclusion.
+Wait one more cycle before drawing a conclusion.

 What realistic progress looks like over 90 days

-A realistic cycle: one change, two full send cycles, a 20–40% lift in the specific metric tested.
-For abandoned cart, moving from 4% to 6% recovery over six weeks is a strong result.
-That’s not a disappointment.
+Email optimization rarely produces week-one results.
+A realistic cycle: one change, two full send cycles, a 20, 40% lift in the specific metric tested.
+For abandoned cart, moving recovery rate from 4% to 6% over six weeks is a strong result, not a disappointment.

 Your email channel almost certainly has one campaign type underperforming the other two.
 You may already suspect which one.